Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Approximation of the point-to-point partition function

-Again, the sum of the right hand side is uniformly bounded in $N$ and $z$.
+Again, the sum of the right hand side is uniformly bounded in $N$ and $z$, cf. Lemma~\ref{lem_hypcont_p2l}.
 The last step consists of showing that the ratio of random-walk-transition-kernels is indeed uniformly close to one, i.e.